czj-Crazy/rails-pangu/README.md

 ## Add script to cron job

-You can add cron job in `bin/gen_cronjobs.rb`, an example is as follows.
+You can add cron job in `bin/gen_cronjobs.rb`.
+An example is as follows.

 ```ruby
 puts [